Codeer-Software/Friendly/README.md

 ## Features ...
 #### Invoke separate process's API.
-It can invoke all methods, properties, and fields.
+It's like a selenium's javascript execution.<br>
-It's like a selenium's javascript execution.
+All Methods, Properties and Fields can be called regardless of being public internal protected private.
 #### DLL injection.
 It can inject .net assembly.
 And can execute inserted methods.